 You want the favorable impact of a one-of-a-kind mural and you have a specific need—your chosen image, at your chosen location, of your chosen size and colors.
 Image accuracy, whether because of branding, trademark or general business considerations, is critical.
 All hell will break loose if you deviate from established guidelines—your image must be precise!
 How can you assure accuracy?
 Where do you start?
 Is it even possible to have it your way?
 Fortunately, it is.

-I will address important mural-shopping considerations in upcoming posts.
 Our purpose here is image accuracy, and we will assume that you prefer a hand-painted mural over vinyl.
 What promotes accuracy?
 It’s all about the process.

 Assess Mural Process